trinodb/trino/docs/src/main/sphinx/admin/properties-node-scheduler.rst

 ``node-scheduler.network-topology.subnet.cidr-prefix-lengths``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A comma-separated list of integers defining CIDR prefix lengths for subnet masks.
+A comma-separated list of :ref:`prop-type-integer` values defining CIDR prefix lengths for subnet masks.
 The prefix lengths must be in increasing order.
 The maximum prefix length values for IPv4 and IPv6 protocols are 32 and 128 respectively.
 To use this option, ``node-scheduler.network-topology.type`` must be set to ``subnet``.

 For example, the value ``24,25,27`` for this property with IPv4 protocol means that masks applied on the IP address to compute location segments are